uriziv12/docker_ubuntu/README.md

 ## Release Notes
 ### v1.0.6
-- Added alias for python venv
+- Added alias 'venv' for python venv and 'http-srv' for http-server.
-- Removed nodejs, npm, and http-server from Dockerfile and updated README accordingly
+- Removed nodejs, npm, and http-server from Dockerfile and updated README accordingly.
-- Added usage example for serving files using Python HTTP server
+- Added usage example for serving files using Python HTTP server.